kessotolo/ConversationalCommerce/README.md

 - For more details, see `backend/README.md`.

 - The backend uses an event-driven architecture for order actions.
 See backend/docs/api/orders.md for event types, payloads, and usage.
+- Payment events (e.g., PaymentProcessedEvent) are now part of the backend event system.
+See backend/docs/api/orders.md for details.